StefanRadovic1/Portfolio/RAG-NLP/README.md

 ### NLP RAG Assistant

-Built a Retrieval-Augmented Generation (RAG) pipeline in Python using LangChain, OpenAI GPT-4o-mini, FAISS, and OpenAI embeddings, applying NLP and Generative AI techniques for semantic search and question-answering over regulatory document.
+Built a Retrieval-Augmented Generation (RAG) pipeline in Python using LangChain, OpenAI GPT-4o-mini, FAISS, and OpenAI embeddings, applying NLP and Generative AI techniques for semantic search and question-answering over document.